 In 1983 both West Lawn and the farm were closed due to cutbacks – a large portion of the farmland was later sold by the Province and became a residential housing development.
 In 1992 the Crease Clinic was closed followed by the East Lawn building in 2005 and North Lawn in 2007.

 The provincial government has since ruled there will no more housing developments built and the site is to be saved.
 Part of the site still functions as a psychiatric hospital with 256 beds.
 This site is patrolled by security 24/7 and access to grounds is granted during the day.

-This location has been featured in many movies and TV shows and is called “the most filmed site in all of Canada”.
+This location has been featured in many movies and is called “the most filmed site in all of Canada”.

 Thank you to Caz.

 For some unknown reason I cannot email you back so I wanted to post a thank you here.

 “Came across the site “Haunted North America” and it asked if I knew anyone or if I had any paranormal experiences in the place.
 I was an actor on a film there back in 2004.
 We shot in the west lawn building and crease clinic.
 When I was not needed in set, was exploring the entire building, sometimes just me, other times with a couple other cast members.
 I had more than one bad feeling, and two separate visual encounters.